ERNI-Academy/asset-iac-terraform-azure/README.md

    git clone https://github.com/ERNI-Academy/assets-iac-terraform-azure.git
    ```

-2. Import the modules into your existing terraform configuration.
+2. Import the modules into your existing terraform project.
 The azurerm provider is mandatory, make sure you include a reference to the provider like this:

    ```terraform
     terraform {